blabla1337/skf-flask/skf/markdown/knowledge_base/145-knowledge_base--User_restriction_for_sensitive_data--.md

 **Description:**

-Aways enforce multiple layers of security whenever you want to protect sensitive data/files on your application.
+Always enforce multiple layers of security whenever you want to protect sensitive data/files on your application.
 If one layer should fail the other layers should prevent the attackers from succeeding.